davidcurie/Computing-Essentials/_sources/lessons/first-steps/first-steps-python.md

-# First steps with Python
+# First Steps with Python

 ```{admonition} Prerequisites
 - Conda package manager (part of Anaconda or Miniconda)